ganeshdhage73/ShopBridge-CodeFirstApproach/README.md

+## ShopBridge-CodeFirstApproach (DOT NET Backend Developer Codeing Assesment).

-## This repository contains the code for ShopBridge-CodeFirstApproach (DOT NET Backend Developer Codeing Assesment) ASP.NET Core in Action.
+This repository contains the code for ShopBridge-CodeFirstApproach (DOT NET Backend Developer Codeing Assesment) ASP.NET Core in Action.

 1. I have used very simple approach for this to run the application, Just run the application it will create database automatically at given connection string place.